DataMonk2017/DataScience/README.md

 This Repo is used for serveral purposes:
 1. implement Machine Learning Algorithms in python, R and Octave.
 2. My personal understanding about Data Science.
-3. some SQL codes for Database
+3. practising my coding skills of Python or SQL
 4. play some toy projects.